 - testing (ndarray) Array-like object holding the points where predictions will be made.
 Must have shape (n_predict, D) or (D,) (for a single prediction) - unc (bool) (optional) Flag indicating if the uncertainties are to be computed.
 If False the method returns None in place of the uncertainty array.
 Default value is True. - deriv (bool) (optional) Flag indicating if the derivatives are to be computed.
 If False the method returns None in place of the derivative array.
 Default value is True. - include_nugget (bool) (optional) Flag indicating if the nugget should be included in the predictive variance.
 Only relevant if unc = True.
+Default is True.

-Default is True. - processes (int or None) (optional) Number of processes to use when making the predictions.
-Must be a positive integer or None to use the number of processors on the computer (default is None) - Returns Tuple of numpy arrays holding the predictions, uncertainties, and derivatives, respectively.
+- allow_not_fit (bool) (optional) Flag that allows predictions to be made even if not all emulators have been fit.
+Default is False which will raise an error if any unfitted emulators are present. - processes (int or None) (optional) Number of processes to use when making the predictions.
+Must be a positive integer or None to use the number of processors on the computer (default is None) - Returns PredictResult object holding numpy arrays containing the predictions, uncertainties, and derivatives, respectively.
 Predictions and uncertainties have shape (n_emulators, n_predict) while the derivatives have shape (n_emulators, n_predict, D).
 If the do_unc or do_deriv flags are set to False, then those arrays are replaced by None.

-Return type tuple
+Return type PredictResult

-10.4 The fitting Module
+13.5 The fitting Module